Kazuhiro Tamura

-Kazuhiro Tamura (田村和宏, Tamura Kazuhiro) is a Japanese professional wrestler currently working for Pro Wrestling Heat Up where he is the owner of the company and the current Heat Up Universal Champion.
+Kazuhiro Tamura (田村和宏, Tamura Kazuhiro) is a Japanese professional wrestler currently working for freelancer and Pro Wrestling Heat Up where he is the owner of the company and the former Heat Up Universal Champion.
 Tamura also works for All Japan Pro Wrestling (AJPW) where he is a former Gaora TV Champion.
 Tamura is also known for the time at Style-E Pro Wrestling, holding the Style-E Openweight Championship three times and won the E-1 Climax 2010.

 Professional wrestling career

 Early career

 Tamura started training both professional wrestling and mixed martial arts in the U-File Camp Dojo founded by Kiyoshi Tamura (no relation).
 After Minoru Tanaka's marriage with Yumi Fukawa, he started to focus on wrestling under their guidance and would later train under Takao Omori.
 He would later make his debut in Pro Wrestling Crusaders on September 17, 2003 and would then move to Style-E, a promotion organized by U-File Camp, later in the year.